peak-gao/code-notes/README.md

 So I'm creating "very simple cheat sheets", then "mini sheets" that have more detail, and then "core notes" that have a lot of detail, that allow you to gradually dive into "stuff".

 You should start with the `cheat-sheet`.
 Then move to `notes-mini` sequentially by their number.
-Then once you have those down well and memorized, you can dive into the extreme "guts" on each topic by reading the `[topic]-notes`.
+Then once you have those down well and memorized, you can dive into the extreme "guts" on each topic by reading the comprehensive  `[topic]-notes`.

 ### _cheat-sheet_
 A very thin list of stuff for quick referencing.
 Much more thin than mini-notes

-### *mini-1 notes format*
+### *mini-1 notes*
-Reading the plain `[topic]-notes` files which are a gigantic dump of good "stuff" is overwhelming.
-Start with these after the cheat-sheet(s) for each topic.

-- **Topic Header**
-    - Definition
-    - Small Details (enough to keep in your head)
-    - Benefits
-    - Disadvantages
-    - Examples (as real-world as possible)
+Extends the cheat sheets with more notes

-### *mini-2 notes format*
+### *mini-2 notes*
 These extend mini-1 notes.
-Because...I don't like puting everything into one file.
+Because...I don't like putting everything into one file.
 Also, since I use WebStorm it takes a ton of memory to work in md files that get too long.

 - **Topic Header** (matches the headers in mini-1)
     - More Details that extend the list in mini-1